Mattrobby/Log4J-Demo/README.md

 > 🚧 **Bug in Code**
 >
-> As outlined in [Issue #131](https://github.com/fullhunt/log4j-scan/issues/131), if you run the version directly from the GitHub page it will fail to run.
+> As outlined in [Issue #131](https://github.com/fullhunt/log4j-scan/issues/131), if you run the version directly from the orignal GitHub page it will fail to run.
 Due to this, I have included the fix (changing `interact.sh` to `oast.fun`) in this repo named `log4j-scan.py`.
 Thank you [akr3ch](https://github.com/akr3ch) for figuring this out.

 To do an external scan on our container, type the following: